BjornKennethHolmstrom/CosmicSyncCore/docs/PLANNING/civicbase-development-overview.md

 - [ ] Set up community engagement and support channels
 - [ ] Develop strategies for ecosystem growth and third-party integrations

-This overview provides a high-level roadmap for the entire CosmicSyncCore development process.
+This overview provides a high-level roadmap for the entire CivicBase development process.
 Each checkbox represents a major milestone or component of the project.
 As development progresses, you can use this document to track overall progress and ensure that all key aspects of the project are being addressed.